Africatown Heritage House is open Tuesdays through Saturdays from 10am – 5pm.

 Questions?
 Contact Jessica Fairley, Manager of Africatown Heritage House: 251-206-5268

-Join us on Saturday, July 25 from 1–5 PM for an afternoon filled with engaging activities, enriching experiences, and soul-stirring entertainment that honors the African American experience and celebrates the enduring legacy of Africatown.
+On Saturday, July 25 from 1–5 PM, experience an afternoon filled with engaging activities, enriching moments, and soul-stirring entertainment that honors the African American experience and celebrates the enduring legacy of Africatown.

 All media inquiries should be directed to media@clotilda.com.